-The talk was held at ConwayHall to a packed (78 attendees) Brockway Room on Monday 24th July 2017.
+The talk was held at ConwayHall to a packed (78 attendees, plus we had to turn 3 more away even though they had tickets because they were late) Brockway Room on Monday 24th July 2017.
 Watch the 80-minute presentation below.

 David Silverman’s Fighting God book is a firebrand manifesto.
 Silverman is a ‘walking, talking atheist billboard’!
 Dave’s original application for the licence plate ‘ATHE1ST’ was deemed offensive by the state … but has now been granted!
 In his book, he discusses the effectiveness, ethics and impact of the in-your-face-atheist who refuses to be silent.

 Silverman argues that religion is more than just wrong: it is malevolent and does not deserve our respect.
 It is our duty to be outspoken and do what we can to bring religion down.